District Support Services

 The Food and Nutrition Services Department "Champ’s Cafe" Team is dedicated to serving well-balanced nutritious meals for all our students to refuel for learning.
-Serving over 4,000 breakfasts and 9,500 lunches daily, more than 2,430,000 meals are served annually making the Champ’s Cafe Team the largest restaurant chain in Charlotte County.
+Serving over 4,000 breakfasts and 10,000 lunches daily, more than 1,900,000 meals are served annually making the Champ’s Cafe Team the largest restaurant chain in Charlotte County.
 Staff safely prepare and serve healthy USDA meals to meet the nutritional needs of our students at our 20 Champ’s Café sites.
-Eighteen of our schools serve both breakfast and lunch for free to all students as part of the USDA’s CEP, Community Eligibility Program.
+All schools serve both breakfast and lunch for free to all students as part of the USDA’s SSO, Seamless Summer Option and CEP, Community Eligibility Program.
 All 20 schools have a Team Nutrition group comprised of students who provide feedback to the Champ’s Café manager, test new products, learn about food safety and how meals are produced in a commercial kitchen.
-All ten elementary schools are silver or gold Healthy US Challenge Schools, indicating high participation in the meals program as well as meeting USDA criteria for excellence in school nutrition.
+All ten elementary schools were honored as silver or gold Healthy US Challenge Schools, indicating high participation in the meals program as well as meeting USDA criteria for excellence in school nutrition.

 Terri Whitacre, Director